carminacodre/ModelQuantization/README.md

 * `file_name` file name of the new model after the transformations are applied
 * `inputs` list of input tensors
 * `outputs` list of output tensors
 * `transforms` list of transforms to be applied.
-Note that the order is relevant
+Note that the order is relevant.

 Example of transforming a model with predefined transforms:
 ```